gruenkyle/Snitch_Program_1.4/README.md

 I wanted to make sure we could even simulate a possible version of the project.

-Version 1.0 ->
+Version 1.2 ->

 - Functional Snitch Class
     - Methods Written and Commented
 - Functional Main Class
-    - Methods Written
+    - Methods Written and Commented

 - Updatable csv file
 - Fully Functional 3D Graph Display of Position